shiptwo/shiptwo.github.io/README.md

 # ShipTwo

-My personal blog on learnings & experiences I have as Professional Software Engineer.
-The stuff I post would be mostly be on Java & JavaScript & some bits of Python.
+My personal blog on learnings & experiences I have as Software Professional.
+The stuff here would be mostly be on Java & JavaScript & some bits of Python.

 ## Reaching me
 If you feel any information on my blog could be improved or corrected or you need help with, please feel free to open an issue.
 Also make sure you pass on brief but most of the information in your question.